When I first quit my job to start my own business, I didn’t treat creative work seriously, or as seriously as I take it now.

 Treat Creative Work Seriously – No One Else Will Do That For You

 But I am serious about it.
 I don’t make jokes about it.
-I don’t let other people makes jokes about it either.
+I don’t let other people make jokes about it either.

 If you are not going to treat something I take so seriously, seriously, then you are out of my life.
-My creative work is so important to me, it’s even more important to me, then my own life.
+My creative work is so important to me, it’s even more important to me than my own life.

 Now, I implore you to do the same.
 Take your shit seriously.

 No one else will do that for you.
 You are the only one.

 Stop wasting your time and everyone else’s time.
 Do it properly.
 Go on then.